 BS EN 1272:2017 Table mounted chairs.
 Safety requirements and test methods.

-This recently revised European standard contains strength, durability and safety requirements for small chairs which may be attached to a table surface during activity or meal times.
+This harmonised standard contains strength, durability and safety requirements for small chairs which may be attached to a table surface during activity or meal times.

 Upholstered childcare products